 CarnearnyHillCarn Éireann A name in Irish (Ir.
-Carn Éireann [DUPN], 'Ériu's cairn')AntrimCounty, in Binnion List, Olivine basalt lava Bedrock
+Carn Éireann [DUPN], 'Ériu's cairn')AntrimCounty in NI and in Ulster Province, in Binnion List, Olivine basalt lava Bedrock

 The hill derives its name from a cairn at the summit. Ériu is a sovereignty goddess embodying Ireland. Éire is the Modern Irish form of this name.
 See Arderin in Slieve Bloom, which has a similar origin.
 Unfortunately, the cairn is overgrown and the formerly excellent view of Lough Neagh has been totally blocked by newly planted conifers.
 Tobernaveen Hill is a slightly lower hill to the west.
 Carnearny is recorded in the Annals of the Four Masters as the site of a battle in 912 AD where the local chieftain Loingsech Ua Lethlobhair (Lawlor) was defeated by Niall, son of Aedh Finnliath of Tyrone [LNP].

 Carnearny is the 1111th highest place in Ireland.
 Carnearny is the most southerly summit in the Antrim Hills area.
-Trackback: http://mountainviews.ie/summit/933/
+Linkback: https://mountainviews.ie/summit/933/